dawid-kozlowski/Crud-demo/README.md

 ## 🎨 Features in Detail

 ### Balance Component
 Calculates and displays the total balance from all active campaigns.
-The balance is the sum of all campaign funds for campaigns with "Active" status.
+The balance is the sum of all campaign funds for present campaigns in the list.

 ### Campaign Cards
 - **Display Mode**: Shows campaign details with edit and delete buttons